 Do you agree with the following statements?

-A recent MORI poll for the British Humanist Association showed that over a third of the UK population (17 million people) agree with the sentiments above.
+A recent MORI poll for Humanists UK showed that over a third of the UK population (17 million people) agree with the sentiments above.
 Yet in many important areas of social and public life these views are under-represented, or worse they are being misrepresented.

 The above statements reflect a few key principles of Humanism and if they also reflect your personal beliefs, please support us.